Samuel Sax: Career at Vitaphone: 1931-1939

 During the late silent film era, Sax owned his own Hollywood poverty row outfit, Gotham Studios.

 In late 1931 Sax, considered “a no-nonsense studio executive of the old school”, began work with Warner Brothers as general production manager for their Brooklyn Vitaphone facility.

 Sax embarked upon his duties during the severest phase of the Great Depression, corresponding to a general collapse in studio box-office receipts.

 As such, Sax’s task was to reorganize production of Warners one- and two-reel shorts, “films that could be sold without difficulty anywhere in the country”, so as to maximize short-term profits.
 Indeed, many of the major studios curtailed feature production in favor of shorts during the financial crisis, limited mostly to comedies and light musicals.
 Most of these were produced in the New York area due to its local talent pool, including Broadway cast members enlisted to appear in screen talkies.

 The organizational methods Sax included highly structured and disciplined work schedules enforced by the trade unions, which banned overtime and providing film product delivered at or under budget.

 Sam Sax emerged as an outstanding practitioner of the studio “factory” system for short film production in Brooklyn, rivaling Hollywood production methods.
-In 1935, Sax defended his “film factory” approach to filmmaking in a The New York Sun interview:
+In 1935, Sax defended his “film factory” approach to filmmaking in a New York Sun interview:

 “We work unlike any other studio in the country.
 We keep factory hours - 9 to 5 - and turn out a steady amount of movie footage, rain or shine, come what may.
 Our schedule calls for two shorts per week.
 And we haven’t slipped up on this in the six [sic] years I’ve been running this place for Warner Brothers.
 We start a picture Monday morning, finish it Wednesday evening....And we’re ready to start shooting the next one bright and early Thursday morning, finishing up Saturday evening, which gives the carpenters time to build the new sets.
 Everyone has a holiday Sunday-and we try to [see that] folks get legal holidays- a most unusual thing in the movie business.”